enochnord/JS-Arrays-Objects/README.md

-# JS-Arrays
+# JS-Arrays/Objects
-Todo list and practice problems with arrays using JavaScript
+Practice problems and a small movie database with arrays and objects using JavaScript